Tigers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have come away with 45 wins in the 108 contests they have been listed as the underdogs in this season.
+- The Tigers have been victorious in 45, or 41.3%, of the 109 contests they have been chosen as underdogs in this season.

-- Detroit has a record of 2-5 when it's set as an underdog of +200 or more by oddsmakers this season.
+- Detroit has entered 49 games this season as the underdog by +140 or more and is 22-27 in those contests.

-- Sportsbooks have implied with the moneyline set for this matchup that the Tigers have a 33.3% chance of pulling out a win.
+- The moneyline set for this matchup implies the Tigers have a 41.7% chance of walking away with the win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!